Frequently asked questions...

 Can we use Share a Pencil Day to highlight existing partnerships we have with other schools overseas?

 We would actively encourage this.
-Many schools have said they will use the day to further strengthen their links with projects they are already involved in.
+Many schools use the day to further strengthen their links with projects they are already involved in.
 Some are using it as another chance to raise funds for existing programs and partnerships.

 Is Share a Pencil Day an annual event.

-2017 is our first year but we have every intention of running this event annually.
+2017 was our first year and due to it's enormous reach and success we have every intention of running this event annually.
 The more children are exposed to these issues the better and learning can be spread across several years as the topics become relevant to their curriculum and abilities.

 How do we sign up?